ballerina-platform/module-ballerinax-wso2.mi/examples/price-calculation/README.md

 Follow these steps to invoke the sample using the connector:

 1. The `bal-price-calculation` folder contains the Ballerina code for the connector.
 Invoke the following command to generate the connector:

     ```bash
     bal mi -i <ballerina-project>
     ```

-2. A zip file of the connector will be generated.
-Add this zip file to the MI project inside the folder `mi-price-calculation` following the approach described [here](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/adding-connectors/).
+2. A ZIP file of the connector will be generated.
+Add this ZIP file to the MI project inside the folder `mi-price-calculation` following the approach described [here](https://mi.docs.wso2.com/en/latest/develop/creating-artifacts/adding-connectors/).

 3. Once the connector is added, run the MI project.